Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Abstract

 \section{Abstract}

 Reinforcement learning (RL) can align language models with non-differentiable reward signals, such as human preferences.
-However, a major challenge arises from the sparsity of these reward signals - typically, there is only one reward for the entire generation.
+However, a major challenge arises from the sparsity of these reward signals - typically, there is only a single reward for an entire output.
 This sparsity of rewards can lead to inefficient and unstable learning.
-In this paper, we introduce a novel framework leveraging the critique ability of LLMs to produce dense rewards throughout the learning process.
-Our approach incorporates a critic language model alongside the policy model.
-This critic is prompted with the task description, question, policy model's output, and environment's reward signal as input, and provides token or span-level dense rewards that reflect the quality of each segment of the output.
+To address this challenge, our paper introduces an novel framework that utilizes the critique capability of Large Language Models (LLMs) to produce intermediate-step rewards during RL training.
+Our method involves coupling a policy model with a critic language model, which is responsible for providing comprehensive feedback of each part of the output.
+This feedback is then translated into token or span-level rewards that can be used to guide the RL training process.
+We investigate this approach under two different settings: one where the policy model is smaller and is paired with a more powerful critic model, and another where a single language model fulfills both roles.
 We assess our approach on three text generation tasks: sentiment control, language model detoxification, and summarization.
-Experimental results show that incorporating artificial dense rewards in training yields consistent performance gains over the PPO baseline with holistic rewards.
-Furthermore, in a setting where the same model serves as both policy and critic, we demonstrate that ``self-critique'' rewards also boost learning efficiency.
+Experimental results show that incorporating artificial intrinsic rewards significantly improve both sample efficiency and the overall performance of the policy model, supported by both automatic and human evaluation.